 NATO Public Diplomacy Division's Co-Sponsorship Grants

-Co-sponsorship for conferences, seminars, workshops and other relevant public diplomacy activities, such as digital multimedia or online projects, on peace and security-related issues is available in the form of discretionary grants from NATO's Public Diplomacy Division.
-Typically, recipients for these grants are NGOs, universities, think tanks and other pertinent civil society organizations.
-Projects should focus on different aspects of NATO's current agenda, and priority is given to projects related to the following topics:
+Co-sponsorship for conferences, seminars, workshops, public events and other relevant public diplomacy activities, such as digital, multimedia or online projects, on peace and security related issues is available in the form of discretionary grants from NATO's Public Diplomacy Division.
+Typically, recipients of these grants are Non-Governmental Organisations (NGOs), universities, think tanks, and other pertinent civil society organisations.

 The NATO Public Diplomacy Division uses the following criteria to select projects for co-sponsorship:

-- Relevance to NATO’s current agenda and communication priorities.
+- Relevance to NATO's current political agenda and communication priorities.

 - Educational value and/or relevance to public discussion of peace and security issues; the contribution of the project to NATO's goal of developing an informed debate on these issues.